seanwatters/rgp/README.md

 ## Modes

 There are currently 4 supported top-level modes: `Dh` (Diffie-Hellman), `Hmac`, `Session` and `Kem` (Key Encapsulation Mechanism).
 All modes embed content signing and verification; deniability is preserved by signing the plaintext and encrypting the signature alongside the plaintext.

+#### Ciphersuite

+- Blake2s256 for HMAC
+- Ed25519 for signatures
+- mceliece348864 for KEM
+- X25519 for Diffie-Hellman
+- XChaCha20 for content keys
+- XChaCha20Poly1305 for content

 ### Diffie-Hellman